projectodd/stilts.projectodd.org/source.md

 # Source code at GitHub

-Source for Stilts, Circus and Clown Shoes is all available within the single GitHub repo of:
+Source for Stilts, the Stomplet Framework and the Message Conduit Framework is all available within the single GitHub repo of:

 * [http://github.com/projectodd/stilts](http://github.com/projectodd/stilts)